/hero-complainreclaim-PetrolDiesel.jpg.rendition.320.320.jpg)

 Set up a direct debit to repay the card in full each month, so you never pay interest, which would outstrip any gain.

-The reason card companies offer cashback or reward schemes is simple.
+The reason credit card companies offer cashback or reward schemes is simple.
 They want to encourage you to spend on the card and pay them interest.
 The interest cost of all cashback cards dwarfs the cashback you'll earn.
-For full details on what to consider before applying, see Credit Card Rewards.
+For full details on what to consider before applying, see Credit card rewards.

 Each time you apply for one of these cards, you'll be credit-checked by the lenders.
-Multiple applications in a short period can impact your future ability to get credit.
-Read full details in the Credit Scores guide.
+Multiple applications in a short period can affect your future ability to get credit.
+Read full details in our Credit scores guide.

 The easy way to pay off in full

-It's easy to do this via direct debit, which allows the card company to take a variable monthly amount that corresponds with what you owe it.
-Sadly, some providers deliberately omit the 'pay off in full' option from direct debit forms, as it makes them less money.
-If that's the case, write 'pay off in full' on the form.
-They should honour it, but call up after a week or so to check they have.
+It's easy to do this via direct debit, which allows the credit card company to take a variable monthly amount that corresponds with what you owe.
+Unfortunately, some firms deliberately omit 'repay in full' as an option when you set up a direct debit, as it makes them less money.
+If that's the case, contact them and ask them to make sure your direct debit is set up to pay off what you owe in full.

-You can get 5% bonus cashback on everything you buy, up to a maximum £100 with our top pick American Express reward card.
-After the introductory bonus, cashback is then tiered up to 1%, though you need to spend £3,000+ per year to get any cashback.
+You can get 5% bonus cashback on everything you buy, up to a maximum £100, with our top-pick American Express reward card, the Platinum Cashback Everyday.
+After the introductory bonus, cashback is then tiered up to 1%, though you need to spend £3,000+ a year to get any cashback.

-Full details and more options in Top Credit Card Rewards.
+Full details and more options in Top-paying rewards credit cards.

-Your successes using the five-step cheap petrol system
+How much can you save using the five-step cheap petrol system?

 'Do it – you'll be surprised'